standardml/smackage/README.md

 Building Smackage with Smackage
 -------------------------------
-Therefore, if you're on a reasonably Unix-ey system (OSX or Linux), the following the following commands will install smackage into the directory `$SMACKAGE_HOME/bin`.
+If you're on a reasonably Unix-ey system (OSX or Linux), the following commands will install smackage into the directory `$SMACKAGE_HOME/bin`.

     $ bin/smackage refresh
     $ bin/smackage make smackage mlton # or smlnj
     $ bin/smackage make smackage smackage-install

-Then, if `$SMACKAGE_HOME/bin`, you can refer directly to `smackage` on the command line:
+Then, if `$SMACKAGE_HOME/bin` is on your search path, you can refer directly to `smackage` on the command line:

     $ smackage list
     Package smackage: